Tomás de Almeida: Episcopate

 On 13 February 1717, Tomás entered Lisbon in majestic solemnity attended by the secular and regular clergy, state officials, a court procession, and troops formed in wings.
 Father Francisco de Santa Maria recorded the events as follows:

 "His entry started in the church of San Sebastião da Pedreira, the noblemen of the court waiting for him on horseback.
 He took to the carriage and came marching with light accompaniment to the church of Santa Marta; then went down on horseback to the gates of Santo Antão, where the altar was erected.
 He left dressed pontifically with his cloak and white miter, and mounted a mule, covered with a white linen cloth, the reins given to Brother D. Luis, Count of Avintes.
 When the councillors of the two chambers of Lisbon and the two wings that formed the regular communities, confraternities and brotherhoods of the city received him under a canopy of precious canvas, they arrived at the Holy Patriarchal Cathedral, this act to the hymn Te Deum laudamus, sung with solemnity."

 On 17 November 1717, he had the honor to bless the first stone, medal and foundations of the Royal Basilica of Mafra.

 He baptized the Infantes D. Pedro and D. Alexandre, and the four children of the Prince of Brazil.

 On 11 January 1728, he celebrated in the Holy Patriarchal Cathedral the marriage of the Infanta Dona Maria Bárbara to the Prince of Asturias, and on 20 January 1729, in Elvas, that of the Prince of Brazil with the Princess Dona Mariana Vitória.

+On that same year, he hired the famous Italian architect Antonio Canevari to build his summer residence and an aqueduct in Santo Antão do Tojal, in Lisbon countryside.